Transipedia/kmerexplor/README.md

 ## Description

-From a bunch of fastq or countTags output files, KmerExploR provides information on RNA-sequencing datasets :
+From a bunch of fastq or countTags output files, by default, KmerExploR provides information on Human RNA-sequencing datasets :

 - wether the analysis is based on poly-A selection protocol or ribo-depletion,
 - whether the analysis is based on oriented or non-oriented sequencing,